anic17/terminal-ads/README.md

 - **Premium tier (3)**
   - Inserts an intrusive ad once, no persistence, no flashing colors.
 - **Premium+ tier (4)**
-  - Recommended option: doesn't insert junk into your terminal, and does absolutely nothing.
+  - Recommended option: doesn't insert useless junk into your terminal, and does absolutely nothing.

 ## Installation

 You really shouldn't use this anywhere.
-But if you really want to, here are the steps.
+But if you really want to, here are the steps:

 1. Clone this abomination:
    ```sh